QuTech-Delft/cQASM-spec/docs/language_specification/statements/instructions/unitary_instructions.md

     _qubit-index_:
     &emsp; _index_

-## Gates
+## Named gates

-Gates define single-qubit or multi-qubit unitary operations that change the state of a qubit register in a deterministic fashion.
+Named gates define single-qubit or multi-qubit unitary operations that change the state of a qubit register in a deterministic fashion.
-The general form of a gate is given by the gate name followed by the (comma-separated list of) qubit operand(s), _e.g._, **`X q[0]`**:
+The general form of a named gate is given by the gate name followed by the (comma-separated list of) qubit operand(s), _e.g._, **`X q[0]`**:

 !!! info ""

-    &emsp;_gate qubit-arguments_
+    &emsp;_gate_ _qubit-arguments_

-Parameterized unitary operations are represented by parameterized gates.
+A named gate can be parameterized.
 The general form of a parameterized gate is given by the gate name followed by its (comma-separated list of) parameter(s) that is enclosed in parentheses, which in turn is followed by the (comma-separated list of) qubit operand(s), _e.g._, **`CRk(2) q[0], q[1]`**: